 There are three different types of ADHD External Site: inattentive, hyperactive/impulsive, or combined.

-Inattentive type symptoms can include:
+Inattentive type symptoms in the workplace can appear as:

 - Difficulty staying focused on tasks or activities like conversations or long reading